Author guide

 • Hide anything from the big bad outside world.
 All our pages are public and open.

-At the moment there are no members-only areas.
-So be sensitive to what you show (see below)
+At the moment, there are no members-only areas.
+So be sensitive to what you show (see below).

 • email all your members and attenders automagically.
 We don't have a list.

-How to author pages on this website
+How to author Local Meeting pages on this website

-• Log in at the login page http://quakerscotland.org/user
+• Log in at the login page https://quakerscotland.org/user

 • Navigate to the page you want to edit from the menu on the left.